CivicSpleen/ambry/doc/source/install_config/install.rst

     $ sudo sh -c "$(curl -fsSL https://raw.githubusercontent.com/CivicKnowledge/ambry/master/support/install-ubuntu.sh)"

-If you've created a fresh Ubuntu install, you'll probably also have to update and install curl:
+If you've created a fresh Ubuntu install, you'll probably also have to update and install curl.
+Here's one line that will take care of everything.

 .. code-block:: bash